 Part of our mission is to bring value to every angle of the payroll process so our users can focus on what they do best, by equipping them with the tools to be prepared for every situation.
 That’s why we’re introducing a new export feature that provides an end to end experience from budgeting to actualization, with hopes to keep our users in the driver seat of their projects’ finances.

 With that, Wrapbook users can now export their payroll logs and directly import these actuals into their Hot Budget or Point Zero accounts.
 And we’re all very excited about it.

-Actualizing is a massive part of keeping your clients happy, but it can be a nightmare trying to chase down all of your expenses, especially if they live in different places.
-So to avoid that, if you use Wrapbook, you can now directly export your actuals into your preferred budgeting software (Hot Budget or Point Zero).
+Actualizing is a massive part of keeping your productions running, but it can be a nightmare trying to chase down all of your expenses, especially if they live in different places.
+So to avoid that, if you use Wrapbook, you can now directly export your actuals into your preferred budgeting software (Showbiz, Hot Budget, or Point Zero).

 Export every expense from employee rates, overtime costs, meal penalties, kit fees, fringes, and more.
 You can do this when running payroll, after a project is complete and even before you ever run payroll on all potential payables.

 This will help with more accurate reporting to clients and in general- knowing when you’re coming in under, over, or right-on budget, at any stage of your project.
 This obviously has huge implications for producers working with clients or any industry professional looking to have a meticulous handle on their project’s finances.

 For those that use Quickbooks, Wrapbook has enabled Quickbooks integration for some time, where you can export your data into the accounting software.
 But we recognize not everyone uses Quickbooks, and more commonly, not everyone uses Quickbooks as a budgeting tool.

 First thing to note - the particular formatting of this export allows for a seamless and direct import so you can move beyond projections and take actuals to the budgeting software you’re already using.